spencermountain/wtf_wikipedia/plugins/person/README.md

   <code>npm install wtf-plugin-person</code>
 </div>

-A plugin that finds `name, birth date, birth place, nationality`, and `death date` information, in its various places in a wikipedia article.
+A plugin that finds `birth date, birth place`, and `death date` information for people, in its various places in a wikipedia article.

 ```js
 const wtf = require('wtf_wikipedia')